 DogsBite.org contains hundreds of accounts of victims of serious and fatal dog attacks.
 Some accounts are examined in great depth to show the multi-layered dangerous dog breed problem.

 DogsBite.org is a comprehensive resource containing the foremost studies and statistics regarding dog bite injuries, pit bull injuries, dog bite fatalities, dangerous dog breed ownership and more.

 Our popular blog tracks serious and fatal dog attacks and dangerous dog law trends across the country.
 We also track world trends.
 Fatal dog maulings, mainly inflicted by pit bulls, occur on every continent.

 Dog bite statistics

 View studies from medical researchers, public health agencies and a 3-year dog bite fatality report by DogsBite.org.
 Also, view a collection of quick statistics or a comprehensive dog bite studies index.

 Dangerous dog breeds and legislation

-These two sections of the website highlight the most dangerous dog breeds, pit bulls, rottweilers and fighting breed derivatives, and show the types of laws cities adopt to regulate these breeds.
+These two sections of the website highlight the most dangerous dog breeds, pit bulls, rottweilers and fighting breed derivatives, and the types of breed-specific laws cities adopt to regulate them.

 DogsBite.org is a public education website about dangerous dog breeds, chiefly pit bulls.
 We are the primary 501(c)(3) nonprofit organization dedicated to putting the safety of humans before dogs and the principle source of information on this topic that is not owned, controlled, or funded by dog breeders, dog advocacy, veterinarian or animal welfare groups.
 We do not receive government or corporate funding; we rely on donations from the public and our supporters -- people like you.